DemiVT/InternPe/README.md

 - **Platform Compatibility:** The ANSI color codes used in Connect Four may not work on all terminals.
 Adjust the code as needed for different environments.
 - **Dependencies:** No additional libraries are required beyond standard C++.

-Feel free to explore, modify, and improve upon these projects.
-Happy coding!

----

-This `README.md` file provides a clear and organized overview of each project, including descriptions, features, and instructions for compilation and execution.
-Feel free to add any additional information or modify it to better suit your needs!